kareemaly/VineRelayStore/README.md

 License
 ----------
-This project is licensed under the MIT license, Copyright (c) 2017 Kareem Mohamed Aly.
+This project is licensed under the MIT license, Copyright (c) 2017 Kareem Elbahrawy.
 For more information see `LICENSE.md`.